 We see lots of posts on social media with photos of a large bird hanging out around neighborhood retention ponds, lakes and golf courses.
 It’s one of the joys of living in Florida- taking photos of and looking to friends to identify local wildlife.
-Aside from snakes, it’s one of the most common posts requesting identification.
+Aside from snakes, this is one of the most common posts requesting identification.

 The large brightly colored “ducks” look exotic because they are.
 They are Egyptian geese and hail from their native range of Sub-Saharan Africa, the Nile Valley and parts of the Middle East, putting them a long way from home.
 They’re members of Anatidae, the family of ducks, geese and swans.
 So, not surprisingly, they are not entirely ducks or geese but a fair mix between the two, known as shelducks.